Section Menu

 Default

-If you do not have a deferment or forbearance and you don't make any loan payments for 270 days on a federal loan or 120 days on an alternative loan (although it may be more or less, depending on the lender), your lender/loan servicer will take steps to place the loan in default.
+If you do not have a deferment or forbearance and you don't make any loan payments for 270 days on a federal loan or 120 days on a private education loan (although it may be more or less, depending on the lender), your loan servicer will take steps to place the loan in default.

 Don't let this happen!